 Healthy students are better learners.

 The ability to see and hear adequately are directly linked to academic success.
-Vision and hearing screening is done for 1 stgrade students and color vision for 1 st grade boys each year.
-Students in Grades 3 and 5 have vision screening done each year.
+Vision and hearing screening is done for 1 st and 3rd grade students and color vision for Kindergarten boys each year.
+Students in Grade 5 have vision screening done each year.

 Additional vision or hearing screening may be requested by teacher, parent, or student or when a student is referred for evaluation of learning difficulties.
 Parents will be notified of students who do not pass screening via a referral form that the health care provider completes and then once complete it is returned to the school health office.